 14. Vitamin B12 deficiency

-b In patients who are already receiving long-term NSAID treatment, it is recommended to combine eradication with proton pump inhibitor administration.
+b In patients who are already receiving long-term NSAID treatment, it is recommended to combine eradication with PPI administration.

-MALT, mucosa-associated lymphoid tissue; NSAID, nonsteroidal anti-inflammatory drug.
+MALT, mucosa-associated lymphoid tissue; NSAID, nonsteroidal anti-inflammatory drug; PPI, proton pump inhibitor.